lassehav-oamk/WebFrameworks2023-week-exercise2/README.md

   </div>
 ```

-Notice that you must implement the DOM structure using react components.
+Notice that you must implement the DOM structure with the CostCalculator component.
 You are not allowed to
 create the DOM structure in the App component.

 ## Useful Scripts for the exercise